 Challenge your thoughts

 When you have intrusive thoughts about counting, try to challenge them.
-For example, if you are worried that something bad will happen if you don’t count, ask yourself what is the evidence for this?
+For example, if you are worried that something bad will happen if you don’t count, ask yourself what is the evidence for this.
 Is it really likely?
 This will eventually help to reduce the power that your OCD has over you.

 Focus on the present moment

 Try to stay in the present moment and be mindful of what you are doing.
 This can help take your focus away from your obsessions and compulsions.
 It is very important in order to reduce OCD symptoms.
 You can try mindfulness meditation or other relaxation techniques to help you focus on the present moment.
-As this can be difficult to do on your own, there are many apps and websites that offer guidance on mindfulness meditation.

 Find a distraction